BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Socrates.md

 - He does not defines **Happiness**
 - Tried to find :
     - how we may reduce moral properties to non-moral terms (epistemological condition).
 E.g.: justice is an Aethean Law
     - which property makes all X be X (explanatory demand).
-E.g.: justice is not an Aethian Law, because if Aethian Law changes - justice will not change
+E.g.: justice is not an Aethian Law, because if Aethian Law changes - justice may stays same